 23D Wing Mission: Attack, Rescue, Prevail to Win Today's Fight The 23d Wing's mission is to optimally organize, train, equip and deploy precision attack, personnel recovery, and combat support to win today's fight.
 We will exemplify the selflessness of our heritage, with the courage to create our own legacy of excellence.

-Vision: Out Front - The Pacesetting Wing The 23d Wing organizes, trains and employs combat-ready A-10C, HC-130J, HH-60G, Guardian Angel Weapons System and personnel consisting of approximately 5,500 military and civilian personnel including geographically separated units in Nevada, Florida, and Arizona.
-The 23d Wing is comprised of six groups; five located at Moody AFB, Georgia, and one at Davis-Monthan AFB, Arizona.
+Vision: Out Front - The Pacesetting Wing The 23d Wing organizes, trains and employs combat-ready A-10C, HC-130J, HH-60G, Guardian Angel Weapons System and personnel consisting of approximately 5,500 military and civilian personnel including a geographically separated unit in Florida.
+The 23d Wing is comprised of five groups located at Moody AFB, Georgia.

 Priorities: 1.
 Deploy Skilled Warriors, 2.
 Develop Courageous Leaders, 3.
 Care for Airmen & Families.
 Additionally, a 'Plus One' priority of Prepare for the Future.